Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 Nonda

-Nonda aims to make any car — even an old one — a connected car (just like every other connected car company like Automatic).
-As Nonda CEO Nick Staubach noted, the vast majority of US cars (over 75 percent) still don’t support Bluetooth (though that number is obviously declining quickly).
-With over a billion cars on the road, though, that’s still a big market.
+Nonda aims to make any car — even an old one — a connected car (just like every other connected car company, like Automatic).
+As Nonda CEO Nick Staubach noted, the vast majority of U.S. cars (over 75 percent) still don’t support Bluetooth (though that number is obviously declining quickly).
+With more than a billion cars on the road, though, that’s still a big market.

-The company says it makes the best-selling US connected car device already, thanks to its $30 ZUS Smart Car Charger.
+The company says it makes the best-selling U.S. connected car device already, thanks to its $30 ZUS Smart Car Charger.
 Staubach argues that the company’s focus on simplicity, quality and accessibility (in terms of the cars and phones it supports) has allowed it to corner a large chunk of its market.

 At CES this year, the company is launching a number of new products, including a key finder, a tire sensor and a very strong cable.